The Axis Mundi of Ecosystem Agents

 An argument about whether such changes were good, bad, or indifferent has merit, but the full abandonment of one ethos for another is notable in itself.

 Genesis combined significant musical change and strong commercial success in both the progressive and pop incarnations more than any other band.
 I had no real knowledge of their output in the 1970’s before this book.
-In the 1970’s Phil Collins’ drumming is magnificent–inventive, swirling, yet powerful as well, as he demonstrates on this one from 1978:
+In the 1970’s Phil Collins’ drumming is magnificent–inventive, swirling, yet powerful as well, as he demonstrates on “Down and Out” from 1978.

-Even in 1980 Genesis showed strong ties to the progressive scene on their opening track for Duke:
+Even in 1980 Genesis showed strong ties to the progressive scene on their opening track for Duke, “Behind the Lines.”

 And, while I am scrupulously avoiding value judgments here, no one can forget the absolute horror of Invisible Touch from 1986.
 Genesis had completely transformed, leaving them with nothing left to declare, except “I Can’t Dance.”**